daveshanley/quobix.com/content/articles/experience-engineering/index.md

 In her excellent article [The Case for Developer Experience](https://future.a16z.com/the-case-for-developer-experience/), Jean Yang states:

 > "No matter what, developer experience for such tools is going to be **_the_** thing.
 Having good complexity-exploring tools is going to be a crucial competitive advantage — and having good developer experience for exploring complexity will be a key advantage for developer tools.
-These tools will may change how software gets made"
+These tools will may (sic) change how software gets made"

 {{< error-box >}}
 In my [opinion]({{< ref "disclaimer">}}), **Good DX** can make a **_million_** dollar company, a **billion** dollar one.